ydsingh/alexa/labs/Recipe/README.md

 Practice speaking to the skill a few times to learn all the features of the skill.
 When you ask for "ingredients", you will both hear a list of ingredients, and see the list on your Alexa app or Echo Show screen, if you have one.
 When you ask to "begin cooking", the skill will guide you through each step in the process.
-You can say Pause or Stop and then return to the skill and resume where you left off.

 1. Be sure you have installed Node.JS on your laptop.